Spacetime Bananas with EOW Branes and Spins: Acknowledgments

 \section{Acknowledgments}

 We thank Jun Nian, Cheng Peng, Jie-qiang Wu and Ding-fang Zeng for the valuable discussions.
+We are also very grateful to the anonymous referee for the very helpful remarks regarding the tensor structure of the correlation functions.
 JT is supported by the National Youth Fund No.12105289 and funds from the University of Chinese Academy of Sciences (UCAS), the Kavli Institute for Theoretical Sciences (KITS).
-FO would like to thank Masahiro Nozaki very much for his supports.
+FO would like to thank Masahiro Nozaki very much for his support.
 The work of FO was supported by funds from UCAS and KITS.